 What is eczema?

 Eczema is a condition that affects the skin, causing it to become dry, red, itchy and scaly.
 In more extreme cases, skin affected by eczema can crack, bleed and weep.

-Eczema is very common, particularly amongst children.
-In the UK, one in five children and one in 12 adults live with eczema.
-In many cases, symptoms improve significantly or disappear entirely with age, however it can be a condition that you live with on a long-term basis.
+In many cases, symptoms improve significantly or disappear entirely with age.
+However, it can be a condition that you live with long-term.

 What causes eczema?

 Eczema is not contagious.
 You can’t catch eczema from someone or pass it on yourself.

 In most cases, symptoms of eczema are caused by underlying factors (like a genetic susceptibility to dry skin) or by your skin coming into contact with an irritant or allergen.
 Or it may be a combination of the two.

 How and when symptoms arise will depend upon the type of eczema you have.

 As well as making sure you’re using the correct treatments, try to avoid your eczema triggers.
 These are the allergens and irritants that set off your symptoms.

 - Certain weather conditions (e.g., extreme heat or cold)